kb789/MachineLearning-TextClassification/README.md

 # Text Classification and Topic Modeling of the DBpedia Classes dataset
 ## Project Overview

-This project builds a machine learning model that applies a classification label representing the main topic of textual data.
+This project builds a machine learning model that applies a classification label to textaul data, that represents the main topic of that data.

 ## Dataset